Conqueror102/Aiprompt-feeds/USER_PROFILE_FEATURE.md

 - [ ] Follow suggestions
 - [ ] Notification system for new followers
 - [ ] Profile editing (bio, avatar)

+Honest assessment: Your app will struggle with real traffic.
+Here's why and what to fix:

+Current Issues:
+1. No Caching ❌

+Every request hits MongoDB directly
+No CDN, no static generation, no API caching
+Same data fetched repeatedly
+2. Client-Side Everything ❌

+All pages are "use client" - no SSR/SSG benefits
+SEO suffers, initial load is slow
+No edge optimization
+3. No Rate Limiting ❌

+API routes are wide open
+Vulnerable to abuse/DDoS
+No request throttling
+4. Database Connection ⚠️

+Connection pooling is good (maxPoolSize: 10)
+But MongoDB Atlas free tier = 500 concurrent connections max You'll hit limits fast
+5. No Error Boundaries ❌

+One error could crash the whole app
+6. Build Config Issues ⚠️

+typescript: { ignoreBuildErrors: true }
+eslint: { ignoreDuringBuilds: true }
+This is hiding problems, not fixing them

+Traffic Capacity Estimate:
+Current setup: ~50-100 concurrent users max
+With optimizations: 1,000-10,000+ users
+Quick Wins for Production:
+Priority 1 - Add Caching (30 min):

+// In API routes
+export const revalidate = 60 // Cache for 60 seconds

+// Or use Next.js cache
+import { unstable_cache } from 'next/cache'
+Priority 2 - Rate Limiting (20 min):

+pnpm add @upstash/ratelimit @upstash/redis
+Priority 3 - Convert to Server Components (2-3 hours):

+Move data fetching to server
+Only use "use client" where needed (forms, interactions) Priority 4 - Add CDN (5 min):

+Vercel does this automatically
+Just enable it in settings
+Want me to implement any of these?
+I'd start with caching and rate limiting - biggest bang for buck.

+Credits used: 0.41
+Elapsed time: 1m